Jani672/hit/Readme.md

 ## Deployment

 This project is hosted and publicly available, intended for anyone interested in the culinary arts and cultural heritage of Australia and Nepal.
-Can be accessed through :
+Can be accessed through : [Github Page](https://jani672.github.io/hit/)

 ## Conclusion